Turning a 3-Day Phone Tag Process into 60-Second Bookings

 How should providers receive and manage quote requests?

-Centralize everything into one dashboard (HaulHub Pro) with a single prioritized queue sorted by time-since-submission
+One dashboard (HaulHub Pro) with a single prioritized queue sorted by time-since-submission

 Results & Outcomes